Imperial Japanese Navy: Interwar years (1918–1937)

-By 1921, Japan's naval expenditure reached nearly 32% of the national government budget.
-In 1941, the Imperial Japanese Navy possessed 10 battleships, 10 aircraft carriers, 38 cruisers (heavy and light), 112 destroyers, 65 submarines, and various auxiliary ships.
+By 1921, Japan's naval expenditure had reached nearly 32% of the national budget.

 Washington treaty system

-In the years following after the end of First World War the naval construction programs of the three greatest naval powers Britain, Japan and the United States had threatened to set off a new potentially dangerous and expensive naval arms race.
-The subsequent Washington Naval Treaty of 1922 became one of history's most effective arms reduction programs, setting up a system of ratios between the five signatory powers.
-The United States and Britain were each allocated 525,000 tons of capital ships, Japan 315,000, and France and Italy to 175,000, ratios of 5:3:1.75.
-Also agreed to was a ten-year moratorium on battleship construction, though replacement of battleships reaching 20 years of service was permitted.
-Maximum limits of 35,000 tons and 16-inch guns were also set.
-Carriers were restricted with the same 5:5:3 ratio, with Japan allotted 81,000 tons.
+In the years following after the end of First World War, the naval construction programs of the world's three greatest naval powers – Britain, Japan and the United States – had threatened to set off a new potentially dangerous and expensive naval arms race.
+Negotiations between the three powers resulted in the Washington Naval Treaty of 1922, which became one of history's most effective arms reduction programs, setting up a system of ratios between the five signatory powers.
+The United States and Britain were each allocated 525,000 tons of capital ships, Japan 315,000, and France and Italy 175,000, corresponding to ratios of 5:3:1.75.
+The treaty's signatories also agreed to a ten-year moratorium on battleship construction, though replacement of battleships reaching 20 years of service was permitted.
+Maximum displacement limits of 35,000 tons per ship, and a prohibition on arming ships with guns larger than 16 inches, were also set.
+Aircraft carrier construction was also restricted under the same 5:5:3 ratio, with Japan allotted 81,000 tons.

-Many naval leaders in Japan's delegation were outraged by these limitations, as Japan would always be behind its chief rivals.
-However, in the end it was concluded that even these unfavorable limitations would be better than an unrestricted arms race with the industrially dominant United States.
-The Washington System may have made Japan a junior partner with the US and Britain, but it also curtailed the rise of China and the Soviet Union, who both sought to challenge Japan in Asia.
+Naval armament proponents in Japan's delegation were outraged by these limitations, as they limited Japanese naval tonnage well behind that of its foremost rivals at sea.
+However, the Japanese ultimately concluded that unfavorable tonnage limitations were preferable to an unrestricted arms race with the industrially dominant United States.
+The Washington System made Japan a junior partner at sea compared to the U.S. and Britain, but it also curtailed the naval construction programs of China and the Soviet Union, who both sought to challenge Japan in Asia.

-The Washington Treaty did not restrict the building of ships other than battleships and carriers, resulting in a building race for heavy cruisers.
-These were limited to 10,000 tons and 8-inch guns.
-The Japanese were also able to get some concessions, most notably the battleship Mutsu, which had been partly funded by donations from schoolchildren and would have been scrapped under the terms of the treaty.
+The Washington Treaty did not restrict the building of ships other than battleships and carriers, resulting in treaty signatories turning toward the construction of heavy cruisers.
+Treaty stipulations limited these vessels to 10,000 tons and 8-inch guns.
+The Japanese were also able to extract some concessions, most notably the battleship Mutsu, which had been partly funded by donations from schoolchildren and would have otherwise been scrapped under the terms of the treaty.

-The Treaty also dictated that the United States, Britain, and Japan could not expand their Western Pacific fortifications.
-Japan specifically could not militarize the Kurile Islands, the Bonin Islands, Amami-Oshima, the Loochoo Islands, Formosa and the Pescadores.
+Furthermore, the treaty also dictated that the United States, Britain, and Japan could not expand their preexisting Western Pacific fortifications.
+Japan specifically was barred from militarizing the Kurile Islands, the Bonin Islands, Amami-Oshima, the Loochoo Islands, Formosa and the Pescadores.